Not sure what to bring to college? Here is our ultimate college packing list for 2023.

 16. String Lights

-String lights are pretty much an essential; they add such a cozy ambience to your room!
+String lights are pretty much essential; they add such a cozy ambiance to your room!
 I particularly love these string lights with photo clips — instant wall decor.

-For more ideas, see our list to ways to use Christmas lights in your room.
+For more ideas, see our list of ways to use Christmas lights in your room.